vm6502q/qrack.github.io/docs/performance.rst

 .. image:: performance/qrack_ram.png

-Grover's algorithm is a relatively ideal test case, in that it allows a minimum of abstraction in implementation while representing an ostensibly practical and common task for truly quantum computational hardware.
+Grover's algorithm is a relatively ideal test case, in that it allows a modicum of abstraction in implementation while representing an ostensibly practical and common task for truly quantum computational hardware.
 For 1 expected correct function inversion result, there is a well-defined highest likelihood search iteration count on half a period of the algorithm for a given number of oracle input permutations to search.
 This graphs shows average time against qubit count for an optimal half period search:

 .. image:: performance/grovers.png